Aira Force and Gowbarrow walk

 Start: Aira Force National Trust car park, grid ref: NY400200

-Take the arched gate out of the top end of the car park, go through a metal gate, follow the path and head through a gateway in the wall into a grassy area known as the Glade.
+Take the waterfall path out of the top end of the car park, through the picnic field.
+Follow the path and head through a gateway in the wall into a grassy area known as the Glade.

-At the top of these steps bear left to the upper bridge for a view down Aira Force.
-Rejoin the main path and walk up stream keeping the river on your left as you go.
+At the top of the steps, bear left to the upper bridge for a view down Aira Force.
+Rejoin the main path and walk upstream keeping the river on your left as you go.
 Keep going till the path takes you through a gap in the wall and then through a gate onto open farmland.

 Before you get to the next gate in the wall ahead turn right up the field and take the permissive path to the fell gate.
 Keeping the wall on your left continue up the fellside on a good stone pitched path maintained by the Fix The Fells project, a good opportunity for a breather as you take in the views.

 Once the path flattens out and bears away from the wall follow the path up to the trig point on the summit of Gowbarrow, from here you have fine views all round.
 Look south to Place Fell and Red Screes over to Kirkstone, with the bulk of Helvellyn beyond.
 Blencathra, Bannerdale and Carrock Fell can be seen to the north-west, with the Pennines to the north-east.
 Martindale and High Street are to the south-east.